zeibura/modernization-carddemo/GENERATIVE_README.md

 ## Scenario 3: Git diff

-1. Pick one of the cobol program's from the Explorer tab.
+Pick one of the cobol program's from the Explorer tab.
 MODERNIZATION-CARDDEMO -> app -> cbl -> Pick any of the .cbl programs from here.

 Reference Screenshot:
 <img src='diagrams/genai/image1.png' width='30%'>

-Select the complete program or snippet the program and enter (Ctrl + L if you are on windows.
-Cmd + L if you are on Mac).
+Select the complete program or code snippet from the program and select Ctrl + L if you are on windows or Cmd + L if you are on Mac.

-Then in the prompt, type "/Git Diff".
+In the prompt, type "/Git Diff" and hit enter.
 This will reference the current git diff.
 In addition to listing if the files being changed, this command output gives the context to the changes made.
 Reference screenshot:

 <img src='diagrams/genai/image9.png' width='30%'>